senserf/picos/README.txt

 	   from the source wherever it occurs.
 This is a way of adding some power to the concatenation mechanism of cpp macros - to allow concatenation of arbitrary token fragments.
 Quite handy.

+ R070704A  Operations 'transmit' and 'sendJam' converted from SMPP macros to
+	   regular methods to make it possible to use them from outside of the process code method.
+	   Fixed a small bug in radio.cc: ACTIVITY/SILENCE was not rescheduled after start/end of own transmission.
+	   Options added to trace (global function settrace).
+It is also possible to diable trace from the program (manual updated).
+	   DCF module (rfmod_dcf.cc/rfmod_dcf.h) added to Examples/IncLib.